 P&ID is now backed by a powerful international vulture fund.
 Vulture funds have a record of exploiting vulnerable countries.
 The individuals managing the fund, and their associates, are aggressively pursuing the US$10 billion for themselves.

 US$10 billion would pay for Nigeria’s national health budget ten times over.

 In September 2020, the London Commercial Court ruled that Nigeria could challenge the $10 billion arbitral award.
-The unprecedented judgment cited exceptional circumstances and noted that prima facie evidence of a massive fraud had been uncovered.
+The unprecedented judgment cited exceptional circumstances and noted that Nigeria had established a strong prima facie case of fraud.

 In his judgment, the judge Sir Ross Cranston stated, “Nigeria has established a strong prima facie case that the [agreement] was procured by bribes paid to insiders as part of a larger scheme to defraud Nigeria.
 There is also a strong prima facie case that P&ID’s main witness in the arbitration, Mr Quinn, gave perjured evidence to the Tribunal and that, contrary to that evidence, P&ID was not in the position to perform the contract… Not only is the integrity of the arbitration system threatened, but that of the court as well, since to enforce an award in such circumstances would implicate it in the fraudulent scheme.”

 The FRN will now proceed to a full trial of the issues where the FRN’s substantive application to finally set aside the award will be heard.
-The fraud trial will take place in January 2023.
+The fraud trial will begin in January 2023.

 This website sets out the facts of Nigeria’s case.
-It will be updated regularly with relevant information and legal documents.
+It is updated regularly with relevant information and legal documents.